-Lecturing in English is a group course aimed at improving the language and communication skills you need in order to be an effective teacher in English.
+Lecturing in English is a group course aimed at improving the language and communication skills you need to be an effective lecturer in English.

 Lecturing in English: C1/C2 (CEFR)

-Being an effective teacher in English means that you not only have to be fluent, capable of using the appropriate academic style and aware of your audience’s own linguistic skills, but also able to engage with your audience and create a comfortable and productive learning environment.
-Therefore, this course will focus on the following aspects:
+Being an effective lecturer in English means that you not only have to be fluent, capable of using the appropriate academic style and aware of your audience’s linguistic skills, but also able to engage with your audience and create a comfortable and productive learning environment.

 - How to set the stage for a great lecture: effective teaching in a foreign language.

 - Pronunciation: intelligibility, sounding pleasant, and avoiding the irritation factor.

 - Mini lectures aimed at first year students (15 minutes) and feedback.

 - Your lesson plan and teaching style in English.
 Different from teaching in your own language?

 - Getting the beginning right: introduction, lesson structure, learning objectives defined.